Emergent universal statistics in nonequilibrium systems with dynamical scale selection: Unified description

+where $\mdensity(\beta)$ is the number density function of modes with inverse temperature $\beta$.
+Since the systems are statistically isotropic, the mode temperatures $T=1/\beta$ can be expressed as a function of the modulus $k$ of the wave vector $\vec{k}$.
+The localization of the mode energies near the typical pattern wavenumber $k_\text{c}$ allows approximating $T(k)$ as a Gaussian peak with exponentially decaying tails, yielding the following general prediction for the number density function (App.~\ref{sec:radial_distribution})

-where $C_f$ is a normalization constant and $\beta_{\text{t}}$ is a tail inverse temperature obtained from fitting to the data (see Methods for the fitting procedure).
-The Boltzmann constant $k_\text{B}$ is set to unity throughout, defining the units for the temperature.
-Furthermore, since Eq.~\eqref{Fenergy} does not depend on the phases of $ \psi_{\vec{k}} $, the phases are predicted to follow a uniform distribution.
+where $C_\ndensity$ is a dimensionless prefactor (see Sec.~\ref{sec:methods} and App.~\ref{sec:radial_distribution} for details of the derivation).
+The tail inverse temperature $\beta_{\text{t}}$ is obtained from fitting to the data (see Sec.~\ref{sec:methods} for the fitting procedure), and $T_\text{g} = \max T_\vec{k}$ sets the global temperature scale (Sec.~\ref{sec:methods}).
+Furthermore, since the systems are statistically translation invariant, the phases are predicted to follow a uniform distribution consistent with the Gaussianity of $\hat \psi_\vec{k}$.

-To test these predictions, we measured the probability density distribution functions (PDFs) of the mode energies $ \mathcal{E}_\vec{k} $ and the phases $S_\vec{k}= \arg\hat{\psi}_\vec{k} $ in the experiment and simulations.
-For all three studied systems, we found close agreement between the theory and data~(Fig.~\ref{fig:statistics}): The mode energies of Faraday waves, 2D quantum chaos and active turbulence follow the universal superstatistics distributions given by Eq.~\eqref{eq:pdf_large_energy} with a system specific global temperature $T_\text{g}$ (see Methods), and the phases $S_\vec{k} $ are uniformly distributed in each case.
-Generally, Eq.~\eqref{eq:pdf_large_energy} can be expected to provide an accurate description whenever the spectral energy density is focused within a sufficiently narrow ring (Fig.~\ref{fig:main_figure}c) in Fourier space (Fig.~S10 and S11).
+To test these predictions, we measured the {number} density functions of the mode energies {$ \menergy_\vec{k} $} and the phases $S_\vec{k}= \arg\hat{\psi}_\vec{k} $ in the experiment and simulations.
+For all three studied systems, we found close agreement between the theory and data~(Fig.~\ref{fig:statistics}): The mode energies of Faraday waves, 2D random scattering and active turbulence follow the universal superstatistics distributions given by {Eq.~\eqref{eq:superstatistics}} with a system specific global temperature $T_\text{g}$, and the phases $S_\vec{k} $ are uniformly distributed in each case.
+Generally, {Eq.~\eqref{eq:superstatistics}} can be expected to provide an accurate description whenever the spectral energy is focused within a sufficiently narrow ring (Fig.~\ref{fig:main_figure}c) in Fourier space (Figs.~\ref{fig:breakdown} and \ref{fig:breakdown_quantum} in App.~\ref{sec:breakdown}).